 - Nasal congestion, sneezing, runny nose, itchy eyes, coughing, or wheezing

 The most serious reaction to milk allergy is called anaphylaxis.
-This is a potentially life threatening reaction that can occur rapidly.
+This is a potentially life-threatening reaction that can occur rapidly.
 Allergy to foods (including casein in milk) is believed to be the leading cause of anaphylaxis outside the hospital setting.
-People who have asthma in addition to a serious food allergy to an item, such as casein, are at greater risk for worse outcomes if they suffer an exposure and develop an anaphylactic reaction.
+People who have asthma and food allergies are at greater risk of complications and death if they develop an anaphylactic reaction.

 Symptoms such as swelling inside your mouth, chest pain, hives or difficulty breathing within minutes of consuming a milk product may mean you are experiencing an anaphylactic reaction and need emergency medical attention.